GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 U.S. JOBS OPTIMISM PERSISTS

-Risk appetite was also supportive a day ahead of the U.S. Labor Department's monthly jobs report.
+Risk appetite was also supporting a day ahead of the U.S. Labor Department's monthly jobs report.

 Nonfarm employment is expected to have increased by 210,000 last month, according to a Reuters survey, after rising by 243,000 in January.
 The unemployment rate is seen holding at a three-year low of 8.3 percent in February.